allnash/moxie/README.md

 # Go Moxie the Proxy
-Alternative Reverse Proxy to Nginx for Django
+Alternative Reverse Proxy to Nginx for Python Django written in superb `go`

+#### Why?
+Nginx is too complicated to operate.
+I think of nginx as blackberry.
+It will be replaced one day IMO.

 ### Build